JeffreyRobertLynch/GlassBox-XAI/docs/deep_dive.md

 ### 3.9.
 Solution Summary

-GlassBox achieves **Dice 0.8751** and **IoU 0.8000**, meeting or exceeding top entries from the ISIC 2018 leaderboard, **without relying on pretrained models, external data, or ensemble methods**.
+GlassBox achieves **Dice 0.8751** and **IoU 0.8000**, meeting a critical performance tier, **without relying on pretrained models, external data, or ensemble methods**.
 While some modern models (2024–2025) may report Dice scores above 0.90, these typically require computationally expensive techniques, substantial cloud infrastructure, or proprietary data pipelines.

 By contrast, GlassBox was developed **entirely from scratch**, trained on limited data, and runs **securely on local hardware** with **end-to-end auditability**.
 It is suitable for real-world clinical deployment where **privacy, traceability, and model ownership** are critical design factors.